-Richard Wee joined Kuala Lumpur-based MahWengKwai & Associates in 2016, where he established and now heads the firms Sports Law Practice Group.
-Recognized locally and regionally for pioneering this niche, in this Q&A with Asia Law Portal he describes what makes Sports Law unique, what motivated him to become a lawyer, and how his practice serves as a a resource for clients:
+Richard Wee joined Kuala Lumpur-based MahWengKwai & Associates in 2016, where he established the firms Sports Law Practice Group.
+Now head of Richard Wee Chambers, Wee is recognized locally and regionally for pioneering this niche, in this Q&A with Asia Law Portal he describes what makes Sports Law unique, what motivated him to become a lawyer, and how his practice serves as a resource for clients:

 Describe your legal practice for us and what drew you to the practice of law?

 I am currently leading the Sports Law Practice Group, the Real Estate Practice Group as well as a fellow Partner for Dispute Resolution at MahWengKwai & Associates (MWKA).
 My past experience and practice in the last 18 years of practice has been predominantly based on litigation.
 Over the last few years, my career has also evolved to include legal services for corporate matters.

 As to what drew me to the practice of law, I have always been intrigued to it.
 If I were to identify one defining factor, it would be the influence of my parents.
 My Dad was a police officer and my Mum, who although was a homemaker, constantly advised me to do the right thing and be fair in everything I did.
 Growing up, I always admired them for their strong sense of justice.

 You’re a recognized expert in Sports Law.
 What makes sports law unique?

 Thank you for acknowledging our expertise.
 Yes, we at MWKA are very familiar with Sports Law.